 The ACPE Academy is an interactive, online resource designed to support the professional development of ACPE Supervisors and students.
 Webinars, static videos, and discussion materials are available here for all ACPE members.
 While most materials are provided as a member benefit, some premium content is available at a fee.
-Those fees support the ongoing development of the kinds of materials that help advance ACPE’s mission: to teach spiritual care in multi-faith contexts to heal a hurting world.
+Those fees support the ongoing development of the kinds of materials that help advance ACPE’s mission: A community of professionals committed to nurturing connections to the sacred through experiential, transformational education and spiritual care.

 To recommend future content or for questions/comments about current offerings, please contact Marc Medwed, Program Manager.